-- Identify, analyze and interpret major clinical and public health problems and relevant clinical epidemiology, outcomes and health services research questions - Identify, interpret and critique the state of knowledge regarding clinical epidemiology, outcomes, health services research questions and public health policy - Explain the relative advantages and disadvantages of observational and experimental methods and study design used in clinical epidemiology, outcomes and health services research - Specify the measurement of structure, process, and outcome in health and health care research and implications for improving outcomes - Discuss the relative advantages and disadvantages between efficacy and effectiveness research
+- Analyze, major clinical and public health problems and relevant clinical epidemiology, outcomes and health services research questions. - Critique the state of knowledge regarding clinical epidemiology, outcomes, health services research questions, or public health policy. - Explain the relative advantages and disadvantages of observational and experimental methods and study design used in clinical epidemiology, outcomes, or health services research. - Specify the measurement of structure, process, and outcome in health and health care research and their implications for improving outcomes. - Discuss the relative advantages and disadvantages between efficacy and effectiveness research.